RedTint/node-web-project-template/source/client/README.md

 ## Developing with Javascript
-We recommend encapsulating all your javascripts with [anonymous self-invoking functions](http://www.w3schools.com/Js/js_function_definition.asp) so all variables and functions don't won't conflict.
+We recommend encapsulating all your javascripts with [anonymous self-invoking functions](http://www.w3schools.com/Js/js_function_definition.asp) so all your lovely variables and functions won't conflict when we concatenate them.

 ## Developing with CSS and SASS
 We recommend developing with SASS and let our template generate the CSS for you.
 Once you discover the power of SASS, you'll never go back.